troclaux/notes/api.md

   - server does not store any client-specific session data between requests
   - each request is independent and can be understood in isolation
 - implementation of the client and server can be created independently of one another
-- uses HTTP as underlying protocol for communication
+- does not necessarily uses HTTP as underlying protocol for communication

 ## 5 commandments